Twitter CEO defends Trump ban, warns of dangerous precedent

 Twitter CEO defends Trump ban, warns of dangerous precedentNew

-SAN FRANCISCO (AP) — Twitter CEO Jack Dorsey broke his silence to defend his company’s ban of President Donald Trump as the right decision, but warned that it could set a dangerous precedent.
-Banning an account, he said, revealed Twitter’s “failure” to create an open and healthy space for what Dorsey calls the “global public conversation.”
-But the executive had little specific to say about how Twitter or other Big Tech companies could avoid such choices in the future.
+SAN FRANCISCO (AP) — Twitter CEO Jack Dorsey defended his company’s ban of President Donald Trump as the “right decision,” his first public comment on the subject.
+In a philosophical Twitter thread, he warned that such actions could set a dangerous precedent.
+Banning an account, he said, revealed Twitter’s “failure” to avoid such situations in the first place.
+But the executive had little specific to say about how Twitter or other Big Tech companies could do so beyond extolling a long-term project to decentralize social networks, which would theoretically limit the ability of big corporations to decide who stays and who goes on their networks.